mrhm-dev/full-stack-army/resources/lecture-101/README.md

 1. Identify the resources.The first step is to identify the resources that will be exposed by the API.
 A resource can be anything that can be named, such as a user, a product, or an order.

 2. Determine the HTTP methods.
 The next step is to determine the HTTP methods that will be used to access the resources.
-The most common HTTP methods are GET, POST, PUT and DELETE.
+The most common HTTP methods are GET, POST, PUT, PATCH and DELETE.

 3. Create URLs for the resources.
 Each resource should have a unique URL.
 URIs should be consistent and easy to remember.